-Mountain bike gloves are one of those things that you don’t really think about until you’ve got a lousy pair on your hands.
-Some riders choose not to wear them, however, the best MTB gloves can improve grip on your bars, add warmth on cold rides, protect your hands from branches and sharp plants and also prevent the ever-dreaded gravel rash on your palms when you come off.
+The best mountain bike gloves are one of those items of kit that you don’t really think about until you’ve got a lousy pair on your hands.
+Some riders choose not to wear them.
+However, the best MTB gloves can improve grip on your bars, add warmth on cold rides, protect your hands from branches and sharp plants and also prevent the ever-dreaded gravel rash on your palms if you happen to come off.

 Gloves come in various shapes and sizes but the best mountain bike gloves are usually full-finger in execution, as this arrangement offers the best balance between protection, grip and insulation.
 Of course, there are short-finger MTB glove options available but these are usually reserved for the summer months or mountain bike events/marathon races that aren't as demanding in terms of technical terrain.

 Scroll down for a look at our pick of the best mountain bike gloves or – if you're after buying advice – you can skip to our guide on how to choose mountain bike gloves.

 Troy Lee Designs has been producing some of our favorite, super-thin gloves for a long time.
 While the range and naming have changed over the years, Troy Lee Designs has stuck to a simple formula of great fit, lightweight and great bar feel.

 The uppers use a light mesh and the palm is made from a single layer which is perforated for better hot weather ventilation.
 If you're looking for some added comfort or extra layers of protection, then these aren't the gloves for you though as there is zero cushioning or armoring on the back of the hand.
 However, it does mean they are super light and offer a superb, distraction-free bar feel that's perfect for everything from XC to trail riding.

 Check out our full review of the Troy Lee Design Ace 2.0 Solid glove.